Skip to main content

 Development Environment

-1. Add a development tenant using stoker add-tenant -n <TENANT_NAME> --development.
-You'll be prompted to add an organization name and the first user for the tenant.
+1. Add a development project using stoker add-project -n <PROJECT_NAME> --development.
+You'll be prompted to add the first tenant to your project (requires an organization name and a user).
+If your deployment is stopped for any reason, you can re-run the add-project command to resume.

 3. Run stoker emulator-data